PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 17:37:59
+Last updated: 2024-04-07 17:38:35
-Random Quote: Joel: "You got any advice on the best way west?"
-Man: "Yeah.
-Go east." - Ellie Williams
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby